aqeel-systems/drupal10_migrate_api/Readme.md

 vendor/bin/drush config-import --partial --source=../config/sync-partial

+  - After the config imports, You might want to enable the newly created fields for web display

 This will import the content type company, along with its fields, and add the necessary user fields.